 Kathy Akers is a State Registered Dramatherapist, who has been registered with the Health and Care Professions Council since 2010.
-She also has a background as a theatre and drama practitioner, and is committed to the use of play, creativity and imagination in healing complex and difficult problems.
+Kathy has a background as a theatre and drama practitioner, and is committed to the use of play, creativity and imagination in therapeutic work.

-Kathy is trained in Assessing and Working with Trauma and Dissociation in Children and Adolescents, which she undertook with Dr Renee Marks at Integrate Families.
-She also holds a Diploma in Trauma and Abuse Specialist Skills, with the Penny Parks Foundation, enabling her to deliver Parks Inner Child Therapy to adults and young people aged 15 and above.
-Both of these methods can be integrated into dramatherapy sessions, or used as a stand-alone approach, according to the needs of the client.
+Kathy is trained in Assessing and Working with Trauma and Dissociation in Children and Adolescents, which they undertook with Dr Renee Marks at Integrate Families.
+They also hold a Diploma in Trauma and Abuse Specialist Skills, with the Penny Parks Foundation, enabling them to deliver Parks Inner Child Therapy to adults and young people aged 15 and above.
+Both of these methods can be integrated into Dramatherapy sessions, or used as a stand-alone approach, according to the needs of the client.

-What does a Trauma and Dissociation-Focussed Session look like?
+What does a Trauma and Dissociation-Focussed Dramatherapy Session look like?